Dealing type - PV

 Types of applications accepted

-Where an Application for Replacement Certificate of Title form 12PV is lodged for replacement of a damaged or laminated title and the Reference to Title and Certificate Authentication Code (if any) are legible, reference to s111 will not be recorded on the replacement certificate of title issued.
+Where an Application for Replacement Certificate of Title form 12PV is lodged for replacement of a damaged or laminated title and the reference to title and Certificate Authentication Code (if any) are legible, reference to section 111 Real Property Act 1900 will not be recorded on the replacement certificate of title issued.

-Use of an Application for Replacement Certificate of Title form 12PV is not appropriate where the certificate of title is held by some person not entitled to its custody, Request form 11R (PDF 131 KB) for production of the title.
+Use of an Application for Replacement Certificate of Title form 12PV is not appropriate where the Certificate of Title is held by some person not entitled to its custody, in which case consideration should be given to lodging a Request form 11R for production of the title.

-For further information on completion of the application form see fact sheet Application for replacement Certificate of Title (PDF 247 KB).
+For further information on completion of the application form see fact sheet Application for replacement Certificate of Title.

 The following instructions relate to the marginal letters on the form:

 (A) The reference(s) to title must be stated.
-More than one certificate of title may be included in the application providing:
+More than one Certificate of Title may be included in the application provided:

 - they are all in the name of the same registered proprietor and